 Yes.
-All Microsoft Windows PCs and Macintosh computers are required to use the Impulse Policy Key to ensure a safe computing environment for all and it is required for network access.
+All Microsoft Windows PCs and Mac computers are required to use the Impulse Policy Key to ensure a safe computing environment for all and it is required for network access.

 What happens if I do not wait for the Evaluation Page, or open another browser window before the 30 second Evaluation Page has completed?

 If you continuously see the University page, you did not let the Evaluation properly finish.
-You should close the browser and re-open it and that should fix the issue, If not, may need to logout or restart your computer .
-Then Log back in and wait until the screen clears the 30 second Evaluation page and sends you to the Intranet page.
+You should close the browser and re-open it and that should fix the issue.
+If this does not resolve the issue, you may need to log out or restart your computer.
+Then, log back in and wait until the screen clears the 30 second Evaluation page and sends you to the Intranet page.
 At that point, you will able to browse without any issues.

-Why can I not get away from the UND Home Page?
+Why can I not get past the UND Home Page?

-Typically, Internet Explorer is not releasing cached web pages properly.
+Typically, the browser is not releasing cached web pages properly.
 In order to change this, open Internet Explorer and follow the steps below: